nestedvariables/Quiver-DED/README.md

 </div>

  # Introduction
- ---

  Hi I'm Quiver, an all around Discord Bot.
-I have a lot of [features](#features "Click me to be fired to the features list!").
+I have a lot of [features](#features "Click me to be teleported to the features list!").
 I'm open source so if you have code improvements and/or a translation to be added or fixed open a pull request.

  ## Features
- ---